 There have been three versions of a roadhouse/restaurant named the "Cliff House" perched on the northwest edge of the San Francisco peninsula.
 (Some people, citing various additions and renovations will claim more, but we're going with three.)

-By the early 1880s public transportation to the beach had improved.
+The Cliff House was expanded in 1868.
+Presidents Grant and Hayes came to dine in 1879 and 1880.
+Ordinary folks without horses and carriages, who had to pay as high as 50 cents to take omnibus lines (large coaches pulled by teams of horses) out to the seaside, began arriving in droves when the monopoly on road traffic to the beach ended with the creation and improvement of free roads through the new Golden Gate Park.
 Beginning in 1883, a nickel could bring a workingman to present-day La Playa and Balboa streets on the Pacific and Ocean Railroad.
 High society began to abandon the no-longer-exclusive Cliff House for fancier and more elaborate resorts.

 Sutro vowed to rebuild.
 The newspapers asked him not to get carried away with something too ornate...